gerbless/react-tutorial/gulp/readme.md

 7. [Gulp with webpack](#gulp-with-webpack)

-Everyone had done repetitive tasks during projects, some of these task had been:
+Everyone has done repetitive tasks during projects, some of these task had been:

 - compress JS files
 - pre process CSS files